-At each sampling location, the glider followed a triangular path of $\sim 12$ km per side which took between 2 days in February-May to 5 days in June to complete.
-The glider completed profiles to 1000 m depth, sampling with a vertical resolution of $\sim 20$ cm, emerging 5 to 6 times per day and sampling primarily on the upward dive.
-A few sets of consecutive downcast-upcast were collected throughout the deployment to allow the determination of oxygen sensor time response.
-The glider was fitted with a standard Slocum Glider Payload CTD (pumped) from Seabird (SN 9109), measuring Temperature, Conductivity and Depth, with an Aanderaa optode, model 4831 (SN286), measuring dissolved oxygen, and a Seabird WetLABS ECO triplet sensor, measuring optical backscattering at 700 nm.
-Depth-averaged currents (DAC) were estimated for each full 1000 m downward and upward dive from the difference between the glider's observed surfacing location and that predicted by the glider's onboard dead reckoning or flight model (SLOCUM manual, 2017; Merckelbach et al., 2010).
-For each glider surfacing, glider surface currents were also estimated via linear regression of GPS location with respect to time.
+At each sampling location, the glider followed a triangular path of ~ 12 km per side which took between 2 days in February-May to 5 days in June to complete.
+The glider completed profiles to 1,000 m depth, sampling with a vertical resolution of ~20 cm, emerging 5 to 6 times per day and sampling primarily on the upward dive.
+A few sets of consecutive downcast-upcast were collected throughout the deployment to allow the determination of O2 sensor time response.
+The glider was fitted with a standard Slocum Glider Payload conductivity, temperature, and depth (CTD) (pumped) from Seabird (SN 9109), measuring Temperature, Conductivity and Depth, with an Aanderaa optode, model 4831 (SN286), measuring dissolved O2, and a Seabird WetLABS Environmental Characterization Optics (ECO) triplet sensor, measuring optical backscattering at 700 nm.
+Depth-averaged currents (DAC) were estimated for each full 1,000 m downward and upward dive from the difference between the glider's observed surfacing location and that predicted by the glider's onboard dead reckoning or flight model (Merckelbach et al., 2010; SLOCUM manual, 2017).
+For each glider surfacing, glider surface currents were also estimated via linear regression of global positioning system (GPS) location with respect to time.
 Median timescale of surface current estimates, defined as the interval between first and last GPS fix was 21 min with 95% between 10 and 48 min.
 It is worth noticing that glider estimates of surface currents may be subject to a wind influence as the glider tail may acts temporarily as a sail in strong wind conditions.

-In the present analysis, conservative temperature ( $T_c$ , from here on: temperature), absolute salinity ( $S_a$ , from here on: salinity), potential density ( $\sigma{\theta}$ ) and dissolved oxygen ( $O_2$ ) glider data are used in the form of binned medians, with each bin representing an interval of 6 hours in time (usually 1-2 profiles) and 2 m in depth.
+In the present analysis, conservative temperature (T_e , from here on: temperature), absolute salinity (S_a , from here on: salinity), potential density (σ{a}) and dissolved O2 glider data are used in the form of binned medians, with each bin representing an interval of 6 hr in time (usually 1-2 profiles) and 2 m in depth.
 Glider surface and DAC velocities were averaged daily.
-Backscatter data ( $b{bp}700$ ) are averaged on coarse bins spanning one day in time and 10 m in depth.
+Backscatter data ($b{bp}700$) are averaged on coarse bins spanning 1 day in time and 10 m in depth.
 Please, note that in this manuscript backscatter data is used only qualitatively to strengthen some of our hypothesis and is only presented in the Supplement.
 As the glider measurements were collected during 2018, we will implicitly refer to this year throughout the rest of the manuscript.